 Finally, make sure you're being paid for all of your everyday spending.
 There are two main options here (though you could combine them):

 - Cashback on debit card spending.
-Certain accounts pay you cashback just for using its debit card – either within certain categories (such as supermarket spending) or almost all spending made via the card.
-See top accounts for spending cashback for the latest, though note you may need to stick to having a sole account each to benefit.
+Certain accounts pay you cashback just for using your debit card – either within certain categories (such as supermarket spending) or almost all spending made via the card.
+See top accounts for spending cashback for the latest options (though some accounts will only offer this benefit to sole accounts, so check before applying).

-- Cashback or other rewards on credit card spending.
-If you're debt-free and can afford to clear your credit card IN FULL every month, a top reward credit card that offers cashback, points or airmiles can be a winner.
+- Cashback or other rewards on debit or credit card spending.
+If you're debt-free and can afford to clear your credit card IN FULL every month, a top reward credit card that offers cashback, points or air miles can be a winner.
+There are even some debit cards that offer decent perks too – our guide has full info.

 MSE weekly email